xremix/Datable-Money-Sort-Plugin/README.md

 A plugin to sort money-strings in Datatable.

 This helps when having a string with money charachters like `99.4499,11 €` that should be sortable.
-By default datatable is sorting the numbers as a string.
+By default datatable is sorting the numbers as a string, not as a number because it is using the returned value from `render` to sort the rows.

 What datatables is doing: